How do you feel about business planning?

 “I have always found plans to be useless, but planning to be indispensable.”

 Because you have so little control over what really goes on inside and outside of your business, the plan you create has to evolve as you implement.
-And sometimes has to change completely to take into account of external factors such as bad health, a piece of tech that breaks or losing a key member of your team, through to the extremes of pandemics and forced lockdowns.
+And yes, there are times that a business plan has to change completely to take into account of external factors such as bad health, a piece of tech that breaks or losing a key member of your team, through to the extremes of global crises, war and changes of government.
 All of which happens out of our control.

-We may think we are in control.
+We may think we can be in control.

 Life fluidly moves in and around us, sometimes slow, sometimes fast.
 It’s rare that anything stays the same for any length of time.